Advanced mirror shapes for mode enhancement in plano-concave cavities: Performance improvements with shaped mirrors

 Having established that mirror shaping can improve $\cintdirect$ in plano-concave designs, we now assess how the achievable improvements vary with geometric constraints by optimising mirror profiles across a scan of the mirror diameter.
 To discourage the optimisation from finding few-parameter mirror designs (Gaussian, dual-curvature, and spline) with the extreme length sensitivity of retroreflective optimised designs, we simulate each mirror at the nominal length $L$, and $L \pm \lambda/4$, returning the lowest $\cintdirect$ to the optimisation routine.
-In Fig.~\ref{fig: master scan combined}a, we see that mirror shaping can strongly increase performance, particularly for larger mirror diameters, even to the order of magnitude level.
-Though the few-parameter mirrors cannot reach the $\cintdirect$ of the retroreflective-optimised mirror, the dual curvature design realises the geometric majority of the potential improvements.
-For example, at $D=$\SI{300}{\micro\metre}, the dual curvature design offers more than 4-fold of the 7-fold improvement of retroreflective optimisation, and at $D=$\SI{500}{\micro\metre}, 8-fold of the maximum 18-fold improvement.
+For spherical mirrors (Fig.~\ref{fig: master scan combined}a black line), we see that the performance is limited to $\cintdirectpc$ for mirror diameters large enough to contain $\idealpc{\epsilon}$ without significant clipping losses.
+If mirror diameter is decreased, the mirror curvature will first decrease to reduce the mode size on the non-planar mirror, with $\cintdirect$ plateauing again at the minimum mirror waist size for $R=L$ where degenerate mode mixing further protects against clipping loss~\cite{Hughes:23}.
+If the mirror diameter is decreased further, the cavity cannot sustain any low loss modes, and $\cintdirect$ reduces quickly.
+The numerical performance also slightly exceeds $\cintdirectpc$ for large mirror diameters.
+This is because these cavities support many Laguerre-Gauss modes with negligible loss which, in the absence of mode mixing, would all have $\cintdirect = \cintdirectpc$.
+However, slight clipping can deform the eigenmodes to marginally increase the intensity of one mode (typically a higher order mode due to stronger mixing) on the emitter.
+Despite the mixing of higher order modes, the fundamental mode of the cavity will have a $\cintdirect$ very close to $\cintdirectpc$ for sufficiently large mirror diameters.